 It explains the “hang my brains up” attitude.
 And a lot more.

 It would be easy to conclude that this is a problem workforce.

 In fact, these are symptoms that indicate that the people are inherently good; and that they care.

 Managers should LOVE that their people have strong intuition and are desperate for job satisfaction.

 But the one thing that has to change is, “The rules are wrong.”

-It starts with “belief systems” that owe their existence to the way things were more than 100 years ago.
+It starts with “Belief Systems” that owe their existence to the way things were more than 100 years ago.

-Then it moves to the Policies and Procedures that have grown out of those belief systems, unchallenged, over decades.
+Then it moves to the Policies and Procedures that have grown out of those Belief Systems, unchallenged, over decades.
 Written and unwritten, formal and informal.

-Then, when we align Belief Systems, Policies, Procedures and Measurements so that everyone is working cohesively towards the same Goals, the behaviours we all want just fall naturally out of the system.
+Then, when we align Belief Systems, Policies, Procedures and Measurements so that everyone is working cohesively towards the same Goals, the behaviors we all want just fall naturally out of the system.
 (With a bit of shoring-up, initially, as people keep waiting for the other shoe to fall.)